 Durham boat discovered in Oneida Lake

 Back in 1988 there was a ten-year research project in transportation archaeology called the New York Durham Project.
 The Principal Investigator of the project at that time was Philip Lord Jr. Mr. Lord wrote me a letter on March 23,1988, in regards to this project being coordinated by the staff at the New York State Museum’s Division of Research and Collections.
 Because of my work in Oneida Lake and my efforts to survey the lake, he thought that I could be of some help in the search for a Durham boat.
 Oneida Lake is one location where this boat maybe found.
 Mr. Lord sent me the New York State Museum Archaeological Survey registration form that I completed on February 1, 1989, and returned it.
-At that point the search was on, that was 31 years ago.
+At that point the search was on, that was over 34 years ago.

 The following is my story More